 PAINT

 - You will quickly learn that no two artists use the exact same set of paints.
-Some use over 20 or even 40, while others use fewer.
-Some extensively use black pigments while others adamantly say to avoid them.
+Some use 20 or even 40 colors, while others use far fewer.
+Some extensively use black pigments while others adamantly avoid them.
 Some use an array of pre-mixed greens, while others mix their own.
 It goes on and on.
+Over time you will discover your preferences.

-- PURCHASING NOTES: Buy tubes of artist-grade paint.
-It has better lightfastness and a higher pigment loads than student-grade paint.
-Use paints with high lightfastness ratings (I or II).
-Some paints such as Aureolin PY40 turn brown over time.
-Others such as all Opera pink colors greatly fade.
+- PURCHASING NOTES: Buy artist-grade paint.
+This is more important than the brand.
+It has better lightfastness and higher pigment loads than student-grade paint.
+Look for paints with high lightfastness ratings (I or II).
 I also strongly recommend using pigment codes to identify colors rather than their names since the same name might be used by different manufacturers, but for different colors.
 For example, Winsor & Newton's "quinacridone magenta" is pigment code PR122, whereas Daniel Smith's "quinacridone magenta" is the much darker PR202.
 A relatively inexpensive way to test out colors from many brands is to order their sample dot cards.

 - BEGINNERS: I recommend DaVinci brand because they are beautiful, professional-grade paints at a reasonable cost.
 Plus, they are made here in CA!
-To start with only one tube of a type of black (such as Neutral Tint, Payne's Grey, Indigo, or Perylene Green) is needed.
-Not only does this save on expenses, but you can learn to paint a full range of values without the complication of multiple colors.
+To start with, only one tube of a type of black (such as Neutral Tint, Payne's Grey, Indigo, or Perylene Green) is needed.
+Not only does this save on expenses, but you can learn watercolor techniques and how to paint a full range of values without the complication of multiple colors.
 Try mixing the paint with different amounts of water to obtain light, medium, dark, and darkest dark values.
 Try putting a reference photo in black & white so you can focus on values (how light or dark an area is), and do several simple paintings with just that one color.
 Once you are comfortable, replace the black with just 3 colors: 1 each of a yellow, red, and blue (ex.
-Hansa Yellow Medium PY97, Permanent Rose PV19, and French Ultramarine PB29), and do simple paintings with just those 3 to begin to learn mixing.
-Master artist Stan Miller has excellent lessons on this on YouTube.
+Hansa Yellow Medium PY97, Permanent Rose PV19, and French Ultramarine PB29), and do simple paintings with just those 3 to begin to learn color mixing.
+Master artist Stan Miller has excellent lessons on his YouTube channel.
 Another useful challenge is to work with only 1 cool and 1 warm color, such as French Ultramarine and Burnt Sienna.

-- CLASS PALETTES have the following DaVinci colors: Perylene Maroon PR179 (earth red), Burnt Sienna Deep PR101 (earth orange), Yellow Ochre PY43 (earth yellow), Arylide Yellow FGL PY97 (cool yellow), Arylide Yellow Deep PY65 (warm yellow), Benzimida Orange PO62 (orange), Rose More PV19/PR188 (warm red), Permanent Rose Quinacridone PV19 (cool red), Alizarin Crimson Quinacridone PV19 (crimson), Quinacridone Violet PV19 (magenta), Ultramarine Violet PV15 (violet), Ultramarine Blue PB29 (warm blue), Cobalt Blue PB28 (middle blue), Cerulean Blue Hue PB15/PW6 (cool blue), Cobalt Turquoise PB36 (turquoise), Phthalo Green PG7 (cool green), Sap Green PG7/PY42 (warm green), and Indigo PB27/PV19 (dark blue).
+- CLASS PALETTES have the following DaVinci colors: Perylene Maroon PR179 (earth red), Burnt Sienna Deep PR101 (earth orange), Raw Sienna Deep PY42 (earth yellow), Arylide Yellow FGL PY97 (cool yellow), Arylide Yellow Deep PY65 (warm yellow), Benzimida Orange PO62 (orange), Rose More PV19/PR188 (warm red), Permanent Rose Quinacridone PV19 (cool red), Alizarin Crimson Quinacridone PV19 (crimson), Quinacridone Violet PV19 (magenta), Ultramarine Violet PV15 (violet), Ultramarine Blue PB29 (warm blue), Cobalt Blue PB28 (middle blue), Cerulean Blue Hue PB15/PW6 (cool blue), Cobalt Turquoise PB36 (turquoise), Phthalo Green PG7 (cool green), Sap Green PG7/PY42 (warm green), and Indigo PB27/PV19 (dark blue).

-- MY COLORS: I view my palette as a color library that I can pick and choose from depending on what I am creating.
-They are mostly transparent, primary colors (yellows, reds, and blues), with a smattering of other colors for convenience, and they allow me to mix almost any color.
+- MY STUDIO PALETTE: I view my palette as a color library that I can pick and choose from depending on what I am creating.
+Some hues are very similar, but they possess different characteristics.
+I typically select 3-8 of the below colors for a painting.
+They are mostly transparent, and they allow me to mix almost any color.
 The brand is Winsor & Newton unless otherwise stated.
+I use all of them, but the ones in bold are the ones I use most often.

 YELLOWS & ORANGES